 Waste matters.
 For nearly every industry, waste contributes to higher costs.
 But in the freight industry, the stakes are even higher.
 In freight, waste means that more fuel is consumed, more carbon is emitted, and drivers spend more hours sitting idle.
+Empty miles are the primary form of freight waste.

 One of the most common examples of waste in the freight industry occurs when truckers drive empty, typically because there are no nearby loads for the driver to pick up that are headed in the same direction as the driver.
 In the freight industry, these miles are referred to as empty miles, non-revenue miles or deadhead miles.